The golden hour problem

 If you’ve been following the cooldown argument through this post, the pattern should feel familiar by now.
 If VS Code hadn’t auto-updated the moment the compromised version landed on the marketplace, nobody would have been exposed.
 The malicious release was pulled faster than most standups run.
 The only developers hit were the ones whose IDE silently adopted it in real time.
 Same golden-hour economics, different distribution channel.

 Short-lived compromises aren’t the only threat model, though.
-Researchers linked the GlassWorm campaign to dozens of malicious or dormant Open VSX extensions beginning in late 2025, including sleeper packages that appeared benign before they later included malicious payloads after establishing trust.
+Researchers linked the GlassWorm campaign to dozens of malicious or dormant Open VSX extensions starting in late 2025, including sleeper packages that looked benign for months and then slipped malicious payloads in once they had earned install counts and trust.
 The Prettier-VSCode-Plus attack (November 2025) delivered multi-stage malware through a convincing Prettier clone.
-A cooldown catches both patterns: the delay gives scanners and the community time to flag problems before the extension ever reaches your machine.
+A cooldown measured in days catches both patterns: the delay gives scanners and the community time to flag problems before the extension ever reaches your machine.

 Extension marketplaces also have weaker vetting than package registries. npm, PyPI, and crates.io run automated malware scanning and support Trusted Publishing flows.
 The VS Code Marketplace’s “verified publisher” badge confirms the publisher’s domain ownership — it says nothing about what the code in the .vsix actually does.
 Open VSX checks even less.
 The Checkmarx compromise I covered above hit their VS Code extensions on both marketplaces, and the repeat incident a month later showed that once a distribution channel is identified as a soft target, attackers come back.
 When a package registry and an extension marketplace both face supply chain pressure, the marketplace cracks first.